rOpenGov/geofi/vignettes/gisfin_tutorial.md

 ## [1] "51.9667015075684" "5.66669988632202"
 ```

-## <a name="geostatfi"></a>Population density in Finland
+## <a name="geostatfi"></a>Statistics Finland grid data

+Population density on 1 km x 1 km grid in Finland provided by [Statistics Finland](http://www.stat.fi/tup/rajapintapalvelut/inspire_en.html).

-Retrieves and saves population density for the years 2012-2013.
+Retrieve population density for the years 2012-2013 and save the rasters to a file for later access.

 ```r